uurcelikk/Medical-Segmentation-with-Text-Based-Models/README.md

 ## Results

-Here is a summary of the results obtained from the evaluation of each model:
+The results presented below are based on the evaluation of each model using the MosMedData+ dataset:

 | Model | Accuracy | Precision| Recall | IOU Score | Dice Score |
 |-------|-----------|--------|----------|-----------|------------|